LyricHagen/CTF-Writeups/GlacierCTF-2025/Glacier2025-Wisdom.md

 encrypted[i] = ((input[i] ^ KEY[i]) - i) + MAGIC
 ```

 Then it compares the encrypted result to the `FLAG` array using `memcmp`.
-If they match, you win.
+If they match, you get the flag.

 ## Step 4: Extracting the Data